Feefo logo

 Dear (guest name)

-Since email sometimes goes astray, I’m writing again . . .
-Have you already found a rental?
+Since email sometimes goes astray, I’m writing again . . . have you already found a rental?
 If not, please let me know if you have any additional questions.

 (Include details on how to book your property).